AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

 ------
 dbg!
 ------

+.. admonition:: Language Variant

+   Standard Library

-  - :rust:`dbg!(expression)` logs the value of the expression and returns it
+* :rust:`dbg!(expression)` logs the value of the expression
-    - Included in the standard library

-  - Logs the value of an expression and returns the value itself
+* Returns the value itself
-  - Often used for quick, temporary debugging
+* Often used for quick, temporary debugging
-    - Prints the file, line number, and the value
+  * Prints the file, line number, and the value
-    - Can be used inside other expressions
+  * Can be used inside other expressions
+* Works the same in debug and release modes

 .. code:: rust

     fn factorial(n: u32) -> u32 {
         let mut product = 1;
         for i in 1..=n {
-            // Prints: [src/main.rs:5] i = 3
             product *= dbg!(i);
         }
         product
     }
-     // result will be 6
+    let result = factorial(3); // result will be 6

-    let result = factorial(3);
+* Generating the following output:

+:command:`[src/main.rs:5:20] i = 1`

+:command:`[src/main.rs:5:20] i = 2`

+:command:`[src/main.rs:5:20] i = 3`

 -------
 todo!
 -------

+.. admonition:: Language Variant

+   Standard Library

-  - :rust:`todo!()` marks a bit of code as not-yet-implemented
+* :rust:`todo!()` marks a bit of code as not-yet-implemented
-    - Included in the standard library
-  - When executed, it immediately causes a **panic**
+* When executed, it immediately causes a **panic**
-    - Message indicates the un-implemented code
+  * Message indicates the un-implemented code
-    - Works the same in debug AND release modes
-  - Useful for sketching out function signatures during development
+  * Useful for sketching out function signatures during development
+* Works the same in debug and release modes

 .. code:: rust

     fn fizzbuzz(n: u32) -> u32 {
-        // Calling this function will panic with a message like:
+        // Calling this will panic with a message like:
         // "not yet implemented: Implement this"
         todo!("Implement this")
     }

     fn main() {
-        // This will cause the program to crash! fizzbuzz(10);
+        fizzbuzz(10); // Will cause the program to crash!
     }

 --------------
 unreachable!
 --------------

+.. admonition:: Language Variant

+   Standard Library

-  - :rust:`unreachable!()` marks a bit of code as unreachable
+* :rust:`unreachable!()` marks a bit of code as unreachable
-    - Included in the standard library
-  - Marks a point in the code that should never be reached
+* Marks a point in the code that should never be reached
-  - When reached, immediately causes a **panic** with a message
+* When reached, immediately causes a **panic** with a message
-  - Serves as a sanity check for the programmer
+* Serves as a sanity check for the programmer

 .. code:: rust